ramism16/ramism16/README.md

 # Hey there!
 I'm Ramis 👋💪

-I'm a computer science enthusiast specializing in Full Stack Development, Cross-Platform Mobile App Development, Cloud, and DevOps.
+I'm a computer science enthusiast with interests in application development, Cloud, and DevOps.
 Throughout my career, I've focused on creating and launching impactful services that capitalize on market opportunities.

 I promote Google technologies as Co-manager of the Google Developer Group for Cloud Islamabad.
-I've organized and led numerous in-person and virtual trainings, workshops, and hackathons covering a range of technologies including Flutter, GCP, TensorFlow, Kubernetes, Git, GitHub, and Firebase.
+I've organized and led numerous in-person and virtual trainings, workshops, and hackathons covering a range of technologies including Flutter, GCP, Vertex AI, TensorFlow, Kubernetes, Git, GitHub, and Firebase.

 My experience includes working with JD.com and Huawei Cloud technologies, where I honed my skills in cloud infrastructure and scalable application development.
 Additionally, my trainings in China provided me with invaluable insights and hands-on experience that enriched my technical capabilities.
 I also served as a Senior Software Engineer at Camio, the first online service to uberize freight trucking in Algeria, where I contributed to innovative solutions that transformed logistics in the region.
 I further expanded my expertise in backend development while working at Zode.sa, Saudi Arabia's homegrown online marketplace, where I contributed to building robust and efficient systems.